 }

-During the Curve attack, oracle.getPrice() returns a stale price calculated from out-of-date reserves.
-Liquidations happen at the wrong price.
-Arbitrage trades execute at the wrong price.
-Billions flow to the attacker.
+During an attack, oracle.getPrice() returns a stale price calculated from out-of-date reserves.
+Liquidations execute at the wrong price.
+Arbitrage bots act on incorrect data.
+The losses compound across every protocol consuming the stale feed.

 Why Standard Reentrancy Guards Miss These Attacks